adrianschofield/GamesData-API/README.md

 Success
-Response: HTTP 200
+Response: HTTP 200(Success)

-The body will contain a JSON array of games objects, here's a sample object:
+The body will contain an array of JSON games objects, here's a sample object:
 ```javascript
 {
 	"id": 2,